Canadian ex-diplomat's espionage trial in China ends, verdict due later | Law-Order

 Canadian ex-diplomat's espionage trial in China ends, verdict due later

 Beijing insists the detentions are not linked to the detention of Meng, who remains under house arrest in Vancouver as she fights extradition to the United States.
-The trial came just days after the United States raised concerns over his case at tense talks with China in Alaska.
+Beijing has repeatedly called on Ottawa to release her.
+The Kovrig trial came just days after the United States raised concerns over the cases at tense talks with China in Alaska.
+On Monday, Canadian and other diplomats were denied access to the hearing.

+William Klein, charge d'affaires of the U.S. embassy in China, told reporters outside the courthouse as he stood beside his Canadian counterpart that the United States would treat the cases of the two men "as if they were American citizens."
+Canadian Foreign Minister Marc Garneau said "the eyes of the world are on these cases" and thanked international partners for their support.

+In a show of solidarity, 28 diplomats from 26 countries, including the United States, Britain, Germany, Australia, Netherlands and Czech Republic, turned up outside the Beijing No. 2 Intermediate Court on Monday, where there was a heavy police presence.
+"We are deeply troubled by the total lack of transparency surrounding these hearings and we continue to work towards an immediate end to their arbitrary detention," Garneau said in a statement.

-State media outlet CCTV reported that Kovrig and his lawyer were in court and that the verdict, like the one for Spavor, who was tried on Friday, would be announced at a later date.
-"We've requested access to Michael Kovrig's hearing repeatedly but that access is being denied" for national security reasons, Jim Nickel, charge d'affaires of the Canadian embassy in China, told reporters outside the Beijing court after the trial began.
+China's state media outlet CCTV reported that Kovrig and his lawyer were in court and that the verdict, like the one for Spavor, who was tried on Friday, would be announced at a later date.
+"We've requested access to Michael Kovrig's hearing repeatedly but that access is being denied" for national security reasons, Jim Nickel, charge d'affaires of the Canadian embassy in China, told reporters outside the Beijing court.
 "Now we see that the court process itself is not transparent.
 We're very troubled by this."

-Nickel said Canada would be registering its protest at the lack of access to China's foreign ministry.
-In a show of solidarity, 28 diplomats from 26 countries, including the United States, Britain, Germany, Australia, Netherlands, and the Czech Republic, turned up outside the Beijing No. 2 Intermediate Court on Monday, where there was a heavy police presence.
+Nickel said Canada would protest the lack of access to China's foreign ministry.

-"(U.S.) President (Joe) Biden and (Secretary of State Antony) Blinken have said that in dealing with the cases of Michael Kovrig and Michael Spavor, the United States will treat these two individuals as if they were American citizens," William Klein, charge d'affaires of the U.S. embassy in China, told reporters as he stood beside Nickel.
 'SOLIDARITY'

 More than 50 countries signed a declaration in February to condemn the arbitrary detention of foreign citizens for political purposes.
 Some diplomats took off their face masks as they posed for a group photo outside the court, with each shouting out which country they represented to help reporters identify them.